nature-of-code/NOC-S17-2-Intelligence-Learning/week3-classification-regression/README.md

 ## Some JavaScript Techniques
 * Objects as dictionaries (aka Hash Tables, aka Associate Arrays)
 * How to sort an array.
-* How to pass a function into a function
+* How to pass a function into a function.
+* Anonymous Functions
+* Chaining

 ## KNN